 A small bathroom doesn’t mean having to compromise on style and functionality and our Single-Bar Towel Rails are the perfect accessory for your wet room.
 They are available in two distinct styles; the Tulsi offers a rounded design and the Burdock rail uses a squared design.
-Both options can also be ordered in three different colourways; a polished finish, a brushed finished and a matte black finish.
+Both options can also be ordered in two different colourways; a polished finish and a brushed finished.

 They provide great flexibility for heating towels in your bathroom as you can install them in a modular fashion.
-For instance, hang three matte black Tulsi Heated Towel Rails in a row on your bathroom wall for a sculptural design statement.
+For instance, hang three polished Tulsi Heated Towel Rails in a row on your bathroom wall for a sculptural design statement.